Designing Active-Active and Disaster Recovery Data Centers

 Anyway, the Interop workshop documented numerous challenges you might encounter on your journey (including finite bandwidth, non-zero latency, unpredictable failures, bad application architectures, vendors promoting obviously-stupid things), and resulted in a fantastic experience for the attendees even though the workshop was just before the evening party and I ran way overtime.

-An updated version of that workshop is now becoming a webinar with a more appropriate title: Designing Active-Active and Disaster Recovery Data Centers.
-I split the webinar in two live sessions due to its length: the first one on October 14th, the second one on November 11th.
+An updated version of that workshop is now available as a webinar with a more appropriate title: Designing Active-Active and Disaster Recovery Data Centers webinar.

 Fixed, thank you!